Team East Sussex (TES) Terms of Reference

-- 9 x Private sector / business representatives (including Chair/Vice-Chair)
+- 9 x Private sector / business representatives (including the TES Chair/Vice-Chair);

 - TES shall seek to ensure a balanced private sector representation, reflecting the county’s geography and the diversity of its business base in terms of size and sector.
 Consideration will also be given to associations with other locally/nationally recognised business-representative bodies, the inclusion of the voluntary and community sector, and to the overall diversity of membership in terms of the individual’s protected characteristics as listed in the Equality Act 2010 (including, but not limited to, gender, race, sexual orientation and age).